elybrand/quantized_neural_networks/README.md

 **NOTE**: The `-d` flag will run the docker container in the background, so you won't see any output onto the command line during model training.
 If you want to track the model training progress in real-time, you can replace the `-dit` flag with `-it`.
 This runs the docker container in attached mode.
 You will see the verbose output from the Keras training in your terminal.

+**NOTE**: The analog CIFAR10 network we used in our experiments is included in `serialized_models` if you don't want to train your own network.

 ### Network Compression
 Once you have a pretrained network saved in `serialized_models` you're ready to run the network quantization script.
 Both model quantization scripts `quantize_pretrained_mlp.py` and `quantize_pretrained_cnn.py` define parameter grids at the top of their respective python files which they cross-validate over.
 Those parameter grids include:
 1. choices for the number of training data to be used to learn the quantization,